bryan-pakulski/emulators/chip8/Readme.md

+# Compiling
+- run make init to create missing folders (dependencies / lib)
+- Add library files into lib
+- Add below files into dependencies folder

+# Required files
+- chip8 roms (can be easily found on the internet)
+- OpenSans-Regular.ttf

 # Required libraries (linux)
 - libsdl2-dev
 - libsdl2-ttf
 ## Lib packages
 You can install .so .a linking binaries directly without the use of a package manager by following these steps: